introvertednoob/AutoVencordPatch/README.md

 ## Features
 - Patches Vencord automatically, even through Discord updates
 - VencordInstaller.app can patch Vencord without any user interaction, unlike the official installer
     - This is due to modifications made to the installer source.
+All references to UI in cli.go have been removed for optimization purposes.
 - Notifications are used to communicate success, failure, and errors
 - Very efficient, with <=0.1% of CPU and <5MB of RAM being used at idle